kailash-manasarovar/statement/docs/timeline/2025/december.md

 - I get back to my room and someone has ADDED a calendar entry to my Google calendar.
 - It says: Leaving at 2am.
 - I feel like this is a trick, but I'm not sure, how could I be sure about anything at that time, so reluctantly I pack, and wait, and no-one comes, and I'm not surprised.
 - I think the Americans are f*cking with me, or continually blocking me from getting safe.
+I think that's what I'm supposed to believe maybe, or maybe they preferred I thought Israel was f&cking around with me.
+Whatever.
+I knew.
-- I started to think about the Philip Seymour Hoffman film around this time due to this sort of thing, and felt like they wanted to "guantanimo" me, and that's why I canceled TT in January 2026 in Dublin.
+- I started to think about the Philip Seymour Hoffman film around this time due to this sort of thing, and felt like they wanted to "guantanimo" me, and that's why I canceled my attendance at TT in January 2026 in Dublin.
 - I'm unsure why I signed up for it again in April 2026.
-What happened to change my mind.
+What happened to change my mind?
 - I think it was probably because they started to communicate with me directly, pretending they were friends, but they had also tried to bully me in Thailand - stopping payments via my phone app, this sort of thing.
 - I'm uncertain how I managed to change my mind... perhaps I couldn't believe that Steve would have been wittingly involved in all this.. it's unclear.
-- I think I was under overwhelming stress, and my options had dwindled to zero by January 2026.
+- I think I was under overwhelming stress, was suffering from injuries and exhaustion after multiple surgeries, and my future's options had dwindled to zero by January 2026.
-- There was also a story to uncover.
+- Just before they did this, on the run up to it, I see messages, posts, and adverts about a intense 30 day AI course I'm going to be beginning.. the implication is once I've been rescued I'll be learning AI intensely.
+- After the date debacle, these references stop completely.

 ## The cockney geezer with the emotionless young women

 - A cockney geezer is hanging out on Lamai beach every day.
 - He's about 60, black hair probably dyed, geezer.
-- He has two young women with him who don't speak (are they policewomen?).
+- He has two young women with him who don't speak (are they policewomen?, no, spies).
 - He speaks.
 - A lot.
 - He's always shouting on his phone.
 - One day, I walk past him, and he says: *you mean all the way from twenty years ago*.
 - Seems like he's referring to me.
 - I think: *twenty-five*.
+- Someone flashes a name for him up on X later on after I post this section but I don't remember it.

 ## I'm having a detrimental effect on the local economy